GVR Report cover Veterinary Anti-infectives Market Size, Share & Trends Report

 Europe Veterinary Anti-infectives Market Trends

-Due to advantageous government laws like the EU Veterinary Medicines Regulation, which restricts antibiotics to certain situations and prohibits their routine administration owing to rising drug resistance among animals, the Europe veterinary anti-infectives market is expected to grow considerably.
-Furthermore, bolstering market growth potential in the region are trade organizations like EFTA, the increasing pet population, rising pet insurance penetration, and better animal husbandry methodologies.
+Advantageous government laws like the EU Veterinary Medicines Regulation, which restricts antibiotics to specific situations and prohibits routine administration due to rising drug resistance among animals, are expected to grow the European market considerably.
+Furthermore, trade organizations like EFTA, the increasing pet population, rising pet insurance penetration, and better animal husbandry methodologies bolster market growth potential in the region.

-Germany's veterinary anti-infectives market is likely to expand due to the growing pet adoption rate and the growing importance of animal husbandry.
+Germany veterinary anti-infectives market will likely expand due to the growing pet adoption rate and the growing importance of animal husbandry.
 German livestock data indicates that the nation has the second-biggest cow population in the EU and the largest dairy cattle herd.
 The International Committee for Animal Recording (ICAR) also reports that almost half of German farms are livestock-focused, which is expected to foster favorable conditions for the veterinary anti-infectives industry.

 Asia Pacific Veterinary Anti-infectives Market Trends

-The veterinary anti-infectives market in Asia Pacific is growing due to the rising incidence of animal diseases, the growing concern for animal health, the increasing number of livestock, and the growing adoption of pets.
-A significant number of cattle and growing healthcare spending on veterinary care and animal health are additional significant factors anticipated to drive market expansion.
-For instance, according to April 2024 data by USDA, nearly 30 percent of all cattle worldwide are found in China and India.
+The Asia Pacific market is growing fastest due to the rising incidence of animal diseases, the growing concern for animal health, the increasing number of livestock, and the growing adoption of pets.
+A significant number of cattle and growing healthcare spending on veterinary care and animal health are additional vital factors anticipated to drive market expansion.
+For instance, according to April 2025 data by USDA, more than 40% of all cattle worldwide are found in China and India.
 The expanding population of livestock has boosted the demand for the production of meat and dairy products, which is predicted to fuel the demand for veterinary antibiotics for livestock animals.

-India veterinary anti-infectives market is expected to grow at a CAGR of over 8% from 2024-2030.
-This is owing to the developing dairy industry, growing veterinary healthcare institutions, and expanded livestock production.
-This large cattle population i.e. about 30% of global population is set to boost the demand for anti-infective drugs to ensure that infectious outbreaks do not affect livestock production in the country.
-Furthermore, another crucial driving factor is the recent rise in adoption of pets like dogs and cats among Indian households and spending on their preventive as well as therapeutic care from a variety of infectious diseases.
+The India veterinary anti-infectives market is expected to grow at a CAGR of more than 8% over 2025-2033.
+This is owed to the developing dairy industry, growing veterinary healthcare institutions, and expanded livestock production.
+This large cattle population, i.e., about 30% of the global population, is set to boost the demand for anti-infective drugs to ensure that infectious outbreaks do not affect livestock production in the country.
+Furthermore, another crucial driving factor is the recent rise in the adoption of pets like dogs and cats among Indian households and spending on preventive and therapeutic care for various infectious diseases.

 Latin America Veterinary Anti-infectives Market Trends

-Brazil veterinary anti-infectives market is projected to grow due to growing vaccination laws aimed at preventing the spread of animal diseases and rising consumer demand for food items related to livestock.
-Brazil's growing veterinary anti-infectives market results from the country's large cattle population.
-At 232 million cattle, Brazil has the second-largest herd of cattle, according to FAO estimates from 2023.
+The Brazil veterinary anti-infectives market is projected to grow due to growing vaccination laws aimed at preventing the spread of animal diseases and rising consumer demand for food items related to livestock.
+Brazil's increasing veterinary anti-infectives market results from the country's large cattle population.
+At around 186 million cattle, Brazil has the second-largest herd of cattle, according to USDA data from April 2025.
 Additionally, it is the biggest exporter of beef in the world.
 Because of this, there has recently been a higher awareness of the importance of animal health, which has increased the demand for veterinary medications like antibiotics, antifungals, and antivirals, among others.

 Middle East & Africa Veterinary Anti-infectives Market Trends

-The veterinary anti-infectives market in the Middle East & Africa (MEA) is growing, as the region's increasing prevalence of infectious diseases in animals is expected to boost the demand for veterinary treatments and medications.
+The Middle East & Africa (MEA) market is formed by South Africa, Saudi Arabia, Kuwait, and the United Arab Emirates.
+The MEA's growing need for veterinary medicine is expected to fuel the market's growth throughout the forecast period.
+The region's increasing prevalence of infectious diseases in animals is also likely to boost demand for veterinary treatments and medications.
 A further factor driving demand for veterinary medicines, including veterinary antibiotics, is the spread of animal pathogens due to increased international trade.
 Finally, the MEA's rising livestock and poultry adoption is anticipated to spur regional market growth.

-South Africa veterinary anti-infectives market is growing as a large number of farmers maintain their animals to supply milk and meat to consumers across the nation and the world, hence, livestock is an essential component of the economic system in this country.
+The South Africa veterinary anti-infectives market is driven by large farmer population in the country.
+Many farmers maintain their animals to supply milk and meat to consumers worldwide; livestock is an essential component of the country's economic system.
 However, since livestock are susceptible to an array of infectious diseases, there's a growing requirement for veterinary medicines to treat pets and livestock and stop the disease from spreading to other animals.
 Two major influenza outbreaks since 2003 were caused by avian influenza (H5N1) and swine flu (H1N1).
 Therefore, it is anticipated that the rising incidence of such infectious disorders would fuel the need for veterinary medications such as anti-infectives.

 Key Veterinary Anti-infectives Company Insights